duliodenis/fleek/README.md

 | 8      | Delete | As a user, I want to be able to delete any POI or Category. |

 These are ordered with core functionality at the top, and additional features towards the bottom.
 That is, some later stories rely on the completion of the initial stories.

+To review the design decisions made and the database design you can check the [design doc](https://github.com/duliodenis/fleek/blob/master/DesignDoc.md).

 ### Support or Contact
 Visit [ddApps.co](http://ddapps.co) to see more.